mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

     Create it through {{ mps_url("@mps.MetaAdapterFactory") }}.

-!!! question "How to you check if a model is a generator model, a test model etc.?"
+!!! question "How do you check if a model is a generator model or a test model?"

     Call the corresponding method in {{ mps_url("@mps.SModelStereotype") }}.